 If your 2, 3, or 4 year old is still napping, your goal is about 5-6 hours of awake time before the nap and about 4-5 hours of awake time after the nap.
 Let’s look at a few examples:

 Text version of 2 year old routine table

 Text version of 3 year old routine table

-As your toddler gets older, you’ll find her wake windows get longer and her nap gets shorter.
-So watch how she does and adjust her schedule as needed.
+As your toddler gets older, you’ll find wake windows get longer and the nap gets shorter.
+So watch your toddler and adjust their schedule as needed.

 How will I know if wake windows are right?

 Want to see some samples of how this can play out?
-Check out my blogs Nap Schedules: 5 Months to 25 Months or Toddler Nap Schedules for 2, 3, and 4 Years Olds for more information about typical nap schedules for your toddler or baby’s age.
+Check out my age-specific sleep schedule blogs for more information about typical nap schedules for your baby or toddler’s age.

-If your baby’s wake windows seem to be on point and sleep is still a mess, I can help!
-I have a class for your baby’s age with a step-by-step plan to teach your baby the sleep skills he needs.
+If your baby or toddler’s wake windows seem to be on point and sleep is still a mess, I can help!
+I have a class for your little one’s age with a step-by-step plan to teach the sleep skills they need.

 For babies under 5 months, check out my First Five Months Bundle.

 For those 5 months and older, The 5-24 Month Collection will be the right fit for you.